 The San Francisco Fog Men’s competitive and developmental sides travel to Reno, Nevada to square off in two matches against the University of Nevada Wolfpack Rugby in Reno.
 Both games will be played in the evening under the lights.

-Come out to Reno to support on the Fog if you can, or cheer them on from back home!
-Roll Fog Roll!
+Come out to Reno this weekend to support the Fog if you can, or cheer them on at home!
+Roll Fog Roll!!